 You will notice that the soot-filled hearth also got a coat of fresh paint, after being scrubbed down with TSP.
 Finally, I replaced the red hearth tile with this soft gray tile that we had left over from our bathroom remodel.
 This was my first ever experience tiling, and it went much better than I had anticipated!

 How do you feel about painted brick fireplaces?
-I know some people have very strong opinions on keeping the natural look of the brick, but I personally love both an opaque and whitewashed look of painted brick.
+I know some people have very strong opinions on keeping the brick’s natural color, but I personally love both an opaque and whitewashed look of painted brick.
 And I certainly love how this whitewashed brick fireplace turned out!

 how to whitewash a brick fireplace